 In Pen15, co-creators Maya Erskine and Anna Konkle painstakingly outline the horror and hellscape that is middle school — and now, in a special episode, they’re bringing viewers along on the thrilling, sometimes disappointing journey of going on a family vacation.
-As if to emphasise the surreal, liminal setting of a Florida holiday hotspot, “Jacuzzi,” now streaming, is also be completely animated.
+As if to emphasize the surreal, liminal setting of a Florida vacation hotspot, “Jacuzzi,” now streaming, is also be completely animated.

 “We had the choice when COVID happened: Should we try to wait and do this when things open up, or should we get this out sooner and just do it animated?”
 Konkle told Vanity Fair.
 “We needed to be passionate about it being animated to do it.
 It couldn’t just be, like, second fiddle to the ideal, so we started digging in creatively.”